Muck’s new Apex Pro Boots are the best thing to happen to my feet this winter. I just wish I were allowed to wear them.

 For my brief test shovel around the driveway, I understand why she loves them.
 The memory-foam footbed is (was) a game-changer for me.
 It’s not too squishy, but it’s so damn comfy.
 “They’re like walking on a cloud,” she reminds me after she walked the dog around the neighborhood in them.
 “My feet are sweating now.”
 That is, in fact, a direct quote.

 As for warmth, they just don’t make them any warmer.
 I’ve used a pair of name-brand (camo) knee-high boots for ice fishing in the past.
 They are warm enough but weigh a metric ton.
 And they’re camo.
 The Apex Pro has what Muck calls Thermo Regulation (TR) fleece, which wicks away moisture up to one-third better than standard fleece.
 Whatever.
 I don’t have a lab in my basement, but I know that these boots are warm and waterproof with that fleece and 5mm of neoprene.
 Their comfort rating is between -40 and 40F.
+When it gets that warm, I switch over to the LaCrosse Ursa MS.

 Living in Montana, we like the snow.
 It’s the ice that scares the crap out of me on the highway and in the driveway.
 Like a good pair of snow tires, these boots take a little of the trepidation out of winter activities.
 I’m impressed at the amount of grip, especially on ice, these boots provide.
 The name behind the grip is called Vibram Arctic Grip A.T., and it’s “designed to perform on wet ice.”
 They are essentially snow tires for your feet.
 I used to love sliding across the pond in my old boots.
 As I get older, my definition of fun doesn’t include falling on my ass, which is why I’m a fan of these boots.